DavidLucha/StimControl/.dev_resources/IMMEDIATE_TODO.md

 Multi-saving is kiiinda fixed but its' still making a folder for the experiment and another one for _passive

+show comment next to trial number, not just in scroller (also for next one)

 add ability to set "run this in every trial" line?